 - Straight perm – straight hair that requires higher maintenance than the previously mentioned styles; achieved by applying a straightening solution to the hair, which is then left under heat.

-- Twist hair – very tight vintage-looking curls that need higher maintenance; achieved with cold, long, curling rods.
+- Twist hair – very tight vintage-looking curls for long hair or short hair that need higher maintenance; achieved with cold, long, curling rods.

 Recommended Products for Perms